Step-by-Step Guide

 Link your chosen platform to an AI language model provider.
 Most no-code platforms have built-in integrations with OpenAI and Anthropic that require only an API key to set up.
 Navigate to the platform's credentials or connections settings, select your provider, enter your API key, and configure the default model settings like model version, temperature, and maximum token length.

-Some platforms also provide built-in AI capabilities that do not require an external provider.
+Some platforms also provide built-in AI capabilities that don't require an external provider.
 These built-in features handle common tasks like text classification, summarization, and entity extraction without the complexity of configuring external APIs.
-They are a good starting point for simple use cases but may lack the flexibility and power of connecting to frontier models directly.
+They're a good starting point for simple use cases but may lack the flexibility and power of connecting to frontier models directly.

 Set up spending controls with your AI provider to prevent unexpected costs.
 Configure monthly budget limits and set up alerts that notify you when usage reaches certain thresholds.
 No-code platforms make it easy to create workflows that run frequently, and without spending controls, API costs can accumulate faster than expected.